aarich/headlines/README.md

 # [Find the Leek](https://leeks.mrarich.com) 🧅

 A web application where you can guess the missing word in a newspaper headline.
-The game updates daily with new headlines chosen by an LLM.
+The game updates daily with new headlines recommended by an LLM.

 ## Development